 After the 2007 sampling, EPA, Las Vegas lost the sampling contract for the Salmon Test Site.
-The DOE contractor Navarro has taken over the primary sampling responsibility during the annual sampling.
-A contract lab now analyzes the Navarro samples for radiological constituents.
+The DOE contractor RSI ENTECH has taken over the primary sampling responsibility during the annual sampling.
+A contract lab now analyzes the RSI ENTECH samples for radiological constituents.

-Navarro rented electric generators to power the air pumps for the low flow sampling system and the electric pumps in SA5-4-4 and SA5-5-4 on October 22 & 23, 2019.
-The sampling of wells started on the site around 12:55 a.m. on the 22rd and continued through October 24, 2019.
-Pumping continued on all wells until field chemistry data (temperature, conductivity, and pH) stabilized to ensure the sample was representative of the aquifer.
-On October 22, 2019, surface water samples (i.e., PWGZ, HMC and HMCOP) were taken.
+RSI ENTECH rented electric generators to power the air pumps for the low flow sampling system and the electric pumps in SA5-4-4 and SA5-5-4 on October 23, 2023.
+The sampling of wells started on the site around 12:55 p.m. on the 24th and continued through October 27, 2023.
+Pumping continued at all well locations until field chemistry data (temperature, conductivity, and pH) stabilized to ensure the sample was representative of the aquifer.
+On October 24, 2023, surface water samples (i.e., PWGZ, HMC and HMCOP) were taken.

 DOE discontinued the sampling of private ponds and city wells offsite at the 2009 sampling in favor of sampling streams as they entered and left the site.
-DRH took samples from public suppliers on October 22th.

-Other areas sampled included Pond West of Ground Zero (Beaver Pond), Half Moon Creek (at three points), Half Moon Creek Overflow Pond, Hickory Hollow Creek, Grantham Creek, and water flowing into and through the old REECo Pit.
+Other areas sampled included Pond West of Ground Zero (Beaver Pond), Half Moon Creek (at two points), Half Moon Creek Overflow Pond, Hickory Hollow Creek, Grantham Creek.